hyurl/fetch/README.md

-# Smart Fetch
+# Fetch

-**A web fetch tool that imitates browser behavior and suitable for crawlers.**
+**A Node.js fetch tool that imitates browser behavior and ready for crawlers.**

 This package is based on [axios](https://github.com/axios/axios) and is configured ready-in-use, which solves some frequent problems that Node.js or